-2.8 Miscellaneous Policies
+2.9 Miscellaneous Policies

-2.8.1 Transportation Policies and Procedures
+2.9.2 Transportation Policies and Procedures

-2.8.1.1 General Information
+2.9.2.1 General Information

-Any Fontbonne employees intending to drive Fontbonne students on a planned University-sponsored activity in University rented vehicles or in privately-owned vehicles must be approved by Fontbonne University as an authorized driver in accordance with section two of this document, must hold a Missouri Class E driver's license or equivalent from another state, and must adhere to the guidelines stated in this document.
-Planned University-sponsored activities include, but are not limited to, class field trips, athletic events, service project, and trips.
+Any Fontbonne employees intending to drive Fontbonne students on a planned University-sponsored activity in University-owned or rented vehicles or in privately-owned vehicles must be approved by Fontbonne University as an authorized driver in accordance with section two of this document, must hold a Missouri Class E driver's license or equivalent from another state, and must adhere to the guidelines stated in this document.
+Planned University-sponsored activities include, but are not limited to, class field trips, athletic events, service project,s and trips.
+Fontbonne employees driving Fontbonne vans for errands not involving student transportation must be approved by Fontbonne University as an authorized driver in accordance with section IIa of this document.

-Any Fontbonne students intending to drive Fontbonne employees and/or students on a planned University-sponsored activity in a University rented vehicle must be approved by Fontbonne University as an authorized driver in accordance with section two of this document and must adhere to the guidelines stated in this document.
-Students are not permitted to drive University-owned vehicles.
+Any Fontbonne students intending to drive Fontbonne employees and/or students on a planned University-sponsored activity in a University-owned or rented vehicle must be approved by Fontbonne

+University as an authorized driver in accordance with section two of this document and must adhere to the guidelines stated in this document.
+Students are not permitted to drive University-owned vans nor may they drive University rented vehicles that seat eight or more people.
 Final permission for an authorized student driver to drive other University owned or rented vehicles is at the discretion of the activity sponsor.
 Planned University-sponsored activities include, but are not limited to, class field trips, athletic contests, service projects, and trips.

-Fontbonne University departments, organizations, or groups may use University rented vehicles or privately-owned vehicles if traveling by automobile to University-sponsored events.
+Fontbonne University departments, organizations, or groups may use University-owned or rented vehicles or privately-owned vehicles if traveling by automobile to University-sponsored events.
+University-owned vehicles (Fontbonne vans) may be used if traveling within a 175 mile radius (approximate) of the University.
+Only rental vehicles or privately-owned vehicles may be used for destinations outside this radius.
 Groups traveling internationally may rent vehicles only for limited usage with permission of the group's divisional Vice President.
 The University entity responsible for organizing the trip is responsible for costs associated with the rental of vehicles for their trip and must comply with the provisions of the rental agreement or contract made with the respective rental company.
 Because of identified risk factors, no 15 passenger vans may be used.
-The maximum number of people in all vehicles will not exceed the number of factory-installed safety belts.
-Every University-rented vehicle will carry proof of Fontbonne's insurance unless traveling outside the United States.
-Individuals using University-rented vehicles must get proof of Fontbonne's insurance from the Vice President for Finance and Administration.
+The factory installed rear seats of the 15 passenger vans currently owned by Fontbonne University have been removed.
+The maximum number of people allowed in each Fontbonne van is eight: seven passengers plus one driver. maximum number of people in all other vehicles will not exceed the number of factory-installed safety belts.
+Every Fontbonne van and university-leased vehicle will carry proof of Fontbonne's insurance unless traveling outside the United States.
+Fontbonne vans have the insurance information in the glove compartment of each van.
+Individuals using University-rented vehicles must get proof of Fontbonne's insurance from the Associate Vice President for Facilities in Ryan Hall.
 It is not necessary to purchase the collision/damage waiver offered by rental companies unless traveling outside the United States.